 When the birds are perched on the branches of the tree, never go and stand at the bottom of the tree to take the shot.
 You will not get an eye level view here.
 You will only get a worms eye view, which will not work for capturing beautiful bird portraits.

 Here, you need to look for trees or buildings nearby where you can climb and get to the level of the bird for an eye level shot.

 When you photograph birds, you can also use a tripod/monopod.

 If you are doing bird photography at a hide, it will be tough to hold the big lens and camera set up in hand for a long time.
 You can use a tripod here.
 You will know the exact place where the bird will come and perch.
 So, position your tripod accordingly.

 Sometimes, you will have to trek inside forests to photograph birds.
 So, you may not be able to take your tripod with you since it is bulky.
 A monopod is the best choice here.
-A monopod will help you to get good eye level shots.
-You will have to make the necessary height adjustment on the monopod to get to the eye level of the subject.
+A monopod will help you capture photos at eye level.
+You will have to make the necessary height adjustment on the monopod to get to do eye level photography.

 For Macro Photography 🐝

-If you are going to capture macro images of insects, frogs, snakes, etc., the eye level shot works best for such photos.
+If you are going to capture macro images of insects, frogs, snakes, etc., the eye level photography angle works best for such photos.